Crypto Capital Markets Update: STOs

 Blockchains for STOs

 To be fair, Ethereum plans to move to the more sustainable consensus mechanism called proof-of-stake (PoS) from proof-of-work (PoW).
-Getting PoS right is a big technical challenge, which is likely to take a long time to fully implement.
+Getting PoS right is a big technical challenge that will likely take a long time to implement fully.
 Possibly years.
 But it is a welcome move.

 Final thoughts